 Interactive Effects

 The TRM presents engineering equations for most measures.
-This approach is desirable because it conveys information clearly and transparently, and is widely accepted in the industry.
+This approach is desirable because it conveys information clearly and transparently and is widely accepted in the industry.
 Unlike simulation model results, engineering equations also provide flexibility and the opportunity for users to substitute local, specific information for specific input values.
 Furthermore, the parameters can be changed in TRM updates to be applied in future years as better information becomes available.

 One limitation is that some interactive effects between measures are not automatically captured.
 Because we cannot know what measures will be implemented at the same time with the same customer, we cannot always capture the interactions between multiple measures within individual measure characterizations.
 However, interactive effects with different end-uses are included in individual measure characterizations whenever possible.
 For instance, waste heat factors are included in the lighting characterizations to capture the interaction between more-efficient lighting measures and the amount of heating and/or cooling that is subsequently needed in the building.